Home / State Benefits / North Carolina

 What benefits do North Carolina veterans get?

-North Carolina offers veteran benefits across property tax, education, vehicle, recreation.
-Highlights include Property Tax Exemption, Scholarship Program, Free License Plate.
+North Carolina offers veteran benefits across property tax, income tax, education, employment, vehicle, recreation, veterans home.
+Highlights include Disabled Veteran Property Tax Homestead Exclusion, Bailey Retirement Benefits Exemption, Military Retirement Pay Deduction (20-year / medical-retirement).
 Eligibility varies — some benefits require a VA disability rating, 100% P&T status, or combat service.

 What property tax exemption do disabled veterans get in North Carolina?